-The number of developed categories can be controlled by setting the sensitivity threshold $\Theta$ : the higher the threshold, the larger number of more specific categories will be created.
-At its extreme, if $\Theta = 1$ , the network will create a new category for every unique input pattern.
+The number of developed categories can be controlled by setting the vigilance $\rho$ : the higher the vigilance level, the larger number of more specific categories will be created.
+At its extreme, if $\rho = 1$ , the network will create a new category for every unique input pattern.